Lamar Jackson throws 5 TD passes, Ravens rout Rams 45-6

 INJURED

 Ravens: C Matt Skura was taken off the field on a cart in the first quarter with a knee injury.
-He didn’t return.
+He didn’t return, and Harbaugh had no update on his condition.

 Rams: Brandin Cooks had two catches for 32 yards in his return from a two-game absence with his second concussion of the season.